 The Secret of Their Midnight Tears is available in paperback or for your Kindle at Amazon.
 Remember, reviews are always helpful!
 The paperback retails for $7.50 while the e-versions are only $1.99.
 The e-version contains helpful links to historical events and cultural references of the time.

 What they’re saying about The Secret of Their Midnight Tears:

 Christine Ranck, author of the best-selling Ignite the Genius Within:

 The Secret of Their Midnight Tears is a charming, uplifting (and entertaining) gem of a book.
 Most touching to me were descriptions of a lost time of relative innocence and sweetness that I wish we could get back.
 We’ve become so fearful and jaded about life.
 But on the eve of a terrible war that would change everything, these characters rise to the occasion in courageous, disarming, and sometimes surprising ways.
 I didn’t want this book to end.
 Highly recommended.

-Time Is A Pool, a 10-story collection of flash fiction, is available in paperback from Amazon It is also available as a Kindle e-book and most other e-readers from Smashwords.
-You can also check the catalogue of your favorite e-reader.
-The paperback version runs $3.49 plus shipping, while the e-book version is $.99.
+Time Is A Pool, a 10-story collection of flash fiction, is available in paperback from Amazon as well as a Kindle e-book.
+The paperback version runs $3.99 plus shipping, while the e-book version is $0.99.
 Read the Hagerstown Herald-Mail Q & A about Time Is A Pool here.

 Remember, reviews are always helpful!

 For your free pdf of “The Bedford Girl,” the final story from Time Is A Pool, simply email me at agisriel at yahoo dot com and I will be happy to send it to you.
 Thank you for your interest!